Next start date: September

 Assessment on this course is carried out via a combination of coursework assignments, class tests, practical tests, presentations and closed-book examinations.
 A range of methods is used including short-answer tests, problem solving exercises, formal reports (oral, written or posters), and laboratory assignments.
 In the later years of the course formal examinations are a feature of most modules along with a group case exercise which involves the major forensic investigation of a crime, where you will hone your team-building and interpersonal skills.

 Minimum Entrance Requirements

-Higher BBBB; A Level CCD; ILC (H) BBBB; BTEC Extended Diploma MMM
+Higher BBBB; A Level CCC; ILC (H) B2B2B2B2; BTEC Extended Diploma MMM; International Baccalaureate 28

 Essential subjects: Chemistry.
 Biology preferred as additional science.